MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-responsive-tabs-for-teams-mobile.md

 * Navigate around content
 * Add layers and filters
 * Delete, undo, and redo operations
-* Access camera and microphone using JS SDK APIs

-   > [!TIP]
-   > For more information on device capabilities, see [device capabilities overview](../device-capabilities/device-capabilities-overview.md).
+* Access camera and microphone using JS SDK APIs.
+For more information on device capabilities, see [device capabilities overview](../device-capabilities/device-capabilities-overview.md).

 ![Coauthoring and whiteboarding apps enablement](../../assets/images/app-fundamentals/coauthoring-and-whiteboarding-apps-enablement.png)